rmoskal/rmoskal.github.io/src/pages/java-development-stack-acrimony.md

 ### Hibernate

 When circumstances allow,  I'll choose Hibernate for object relational mapping.
 Hibernate just does its job well, especially with release 3  and the ability to directly annotate domain classes instead of creating xml mapping files.
 I needed little prompting to give up both entity beans and  my home-grown persistence layer.
 Of course where there's no need to back a significant domain model with a relational database, Hibernate drops out of the equation as do any of the other java mapping tools I could have picked.
 Still, applications are so commonly backed by a database that an ORM component has to be considered as a core part of any java development stack.
-I think Hibernate has reached a tipping point in terms of popularity, to where it's the de facto standard for java ORM; much in the same was as Struts has been the standard for the web tier.
+I think Hibernate has reached a tipping point in terms of popularity, to where it's the de facto standard for java ORM; much in the same way as Struts has been the standard for the web tier.

 ### ActiveMQ

 Most significant applications can benefit from a dose of asynchronicity.
 Nothing makes separation of concerns easier to implement on the back end.
 In addition to ensuring a reliable connection to external systems, JMS functions as an application service bus which, combined with the sort of [workflows you can create with Spring](http://www.javaworld.com/javaworld/jw-04-2005/jw-0411-spring.html), gives you the hooks you need to easily evolve an application over time.

-There are many propprietary JMS implementations, but ActiveMQ is fast, free and supports clustering, peer networks, discovery, TCP, SSL, multicast, persistence, and XA transactions.
+There are many proprietary JMS implementations, but ActiveMQ is fast, free and supports clustering, peer networks, discovery, TCP, SSL, multicast, persistence, and XA transactions.
 It also integrates with scripting languages and crosses the .net divide via Open Wire.

 ### Tomcat

 Until recently I'd almost always recommend a full-blown J2EE server to my clients for two reasons.
 None of the open source JMS implementations seemed truly ready for prime time, so you'd use one that came with a proprietary server like WebSphere, WebLogic, or Oracle.
 Or you'd use JBoss.
 Plus it always seemed to me that message driven beans seemed like the most elegant wrapper around JMS (and the only part of the J2EE spec that seemed worth holding onto for my purposes).
 With the maturation of ActiveMQ and Spring 2.0 providing a nice wrapper around JMS we can eliminate the J2EE container for the vast majority of applications.

 Why not use Tomcat?
-It's ubiquitous and free and perfornance is very good in the latest versions.
+It's ubiquitous and free and performance is very good in the latest versions.
 If you don't like Tomcat, try Jetty.

 ### Wicket?